 STATE OF THE IT OUTSOURCING INDUSTRY IN UKRAINE

-Thanks to the geographical position of Ukraine, other European countries find it suitable to offshore software development as they do not require VISA to cross Ukrainian border, spend too much time for business trips and shift working hours because of the difference in time.
+Thanks to the geographical position of Ukraine, other European countries find it suitable to offshore software development as they do not require VISA to cross the Ukrainian border, spend too much time on business trips and shift working hours because of the difference in time.
 A lot of European and the United State companies have increasingly opened up their own offices in Ukraine (Samsung, NetCracker) while others take part in IT outsourcing to the country.
-The cultural proximity is also a plus to making outsourcing much easier and flexible for foreign companies besides attractive outsourcing rates.
+The cultural proximity is also a plus for making outsourcing much easier and flexible for foreign companies besides attractive outsourcing rates.

 AVERAGE HOURLY RATES OF THE, NET, JAVA DEVELOPERS, QA AND PROJECT MANAGERS IN UKRAINE

-One question that must have popped up that is “what is used to rank a developer in seniority?“ Well, it cannot be age as a 21-year-old developer can have had more experience and a better skill set than a 30-year-old developer.
+One question that must have popped up is “what is used to rank a developer in seniority?“ Well, it cannot be age as a 21-year-old developer can have had more experience and a better skill set than a 30-year-old developer.
 Therefore the ranking is done in terms of years of experience and the general rule of thumb is:

 - Junior developers have 0-2 years of experience;